anurag-2024/gpt/README.md

 Notes and tips
 - Redux state keeps conversations serializable (timestamps stored as ISO strings).
 Use `toConversationWithDate` to convert when needed.
 - `components/image-actions.tsx` centralizes download/share overlay behavior.
 The overlay is hover-only on desktop and always-visible on mobile.
-- One-off message handoff from the Library to the Chat page uses `sessionStorage` with keys like `preload:<conversationId>` to avoid duplicate DB writes.
 - Server endpoints live under `app/api/*` (e.g., `/api/chat`, `/api/conversations`, `/api/images`).
 Consider adding server-side dedup checks if duplicate messages appear.

 Contributing